0xffffe001/picguard/README.md

 ## Installation

-Add Draper to your Gemfile:
+Add Picguard to your Gemfile:

 ```ruby
 gem 'picguard'